-Animal testing for medical purposes is rather straight forward, in layman's terms it is when medicines and other treatments for humans created by scientists and doctors is tested upon common animals (some may call ‘pests’) to figure out the effects of such medicines on living creatures.
+Animal testing for medical purposes is rather straightforward; in layman's terms it is when medicines and other treatments for humans created by scientists and doctors is tested upon common animals (some may call ‘pests’) to figure out the effects of such medicines on living creatures.
 Because these treatments are being made for human usage, animals that are relatively closely related are used; mammals such as rats or rabbits are usually the main species to be bred specifically for testing.

-The various affects the treatments/medicines have on the creatures depends on the outcome of its usage.
+The various effects the treatments/medicines have on the creatures depend on the outcome of its usage.
 For example, scientists could realise they may have found a plant that could help cure cancer, but when they test its chemicals on a rabbit, it spontaneously dies.
-This would mean the plant would obviously be deemed unsafe for human usage and discarded, however sometimes, the results can have amazing affects, and many of the treatments we take for granted today, are the blood sweat and tears (literally) of animals that have been tested on for us to fully understand how that medicine would be of benefit.
+This would mean the plant would obviously be deemed unsafe for human usage and discarded, however sometimes, the results can have amazing effects, and many of the treatments we take for granted today, are the blood sweat and tears (literally) of animals that have been tested on for us to fully understand how that medicine would be of benefit.

 But to make an educated judgement on this topic, first you must see all the sides.

 The UK has gone further than any other country to write such an ethical framework into law by implementing the Animals [Scientific Procedures] Act in 1986."

 The image above was created to tamper with our own primal instincts, making us want to rather save the child (who could easily relate to a situation regarding your own relative) instead of the 'disgusting' rat.
 Images like this are biased and affect the subconscious in many ways on future decisions on similar topics.